 Herbal Apprenticeship Program

-The herbal apprenticeship is for students interested in training as clinical herbalists and wanting to delve deeply into the world of plants.
+The herbal apprenticeship is for students interested in training as clinical herbalists and wanting to delve deeply into the world of plants and herbal medicine.
 Since we will be working closely together for many months, each applicant will be interviewed in person.
 While some of the tasks are directly related to plants, such as gardening, wildcrafting and medicine making, other aspects include preparing the classroom, filling and labeling tincture bottles, computer work and fixing whatever needs to be fixed.

-Apprentices are also students of the Community Herbalism Intensive (450-hour program).
+Apprentices are also students of the Community Herbalism Intensive.

-Apprentices accompany me to the Ithaca Free Clinic, and sit in while I work with patients.
+Apprentices accompany me to the Ithaca Free Clinic, and observe while I work with patients.
 Because of this, I am looking for people who are clinically oriented and plan to treat people as their skills grow.
-This is does not necessarily mean they will have an office, but as there are few opportunities for herbal students to work in a clinic, I want folks who will take these skills forward.
+This is does not necessarily mean they will have an office, but as there are few opportunities for herbal students to participate in clinic work, I want folks who will take these skills forward.

 There is no tuition cost for apprentices, though they must provide their own housing, books, tools, etc. Please do not apply for the apprenticeship only to save money on the other programs.

 Apprenticeship-Approximate hours.
-Please note that from Monday-Wednesday the time includes the Community Herbalism Intensive.
+Please note that from Monday-Wednesday the below time includes attending classes in the Community Herbalism Intensive.

 Thursday 3:45-8:15.
 These are the hours I work at the Ithaca Free Clinic.
 Two apprentices accompany me each week